|

 left-back Schnellinger and centered the ball.
 Hurst turned and fired a

-first-time shot against the under-side of the ball, and England claimed
+first-time shot against the underside of the bar, and England claimed

 the ball had crossed the goal-line.
-Swiss referee Georg Dienst awarded a
+Swiss referee Gottfried Dienst awarded a

 this day, the Germans dispute the decision.
 Hurst ended all arguments in